mechevarria/demo-nginx-angular/README.md

-# PatternflyNgSeed
+# Frontend Angular

-Starter seed project for [Angular](https://angular.io/) and [Patternfly](https://www.patternfly.org/).
+Starter seed project for [Angular](https://angular.io/) and [Bootstrap](https://getbootstrap.com/).
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli).
-[Patternfly/NG](http://www.patternfly.org/patternfly-ng) is already integrated.
+[Bootswatch](https://bootswatch.com/) is already integrated.
 The project is also configured to run on [Openshift](https://www.openshift.com/) with no configuration changes necessary.

  ![screenshot.png](screenshot.png)